viamrobotics/docs/docs/components/board/_index.md

 - you can still run `viam-server` if your board [supports it](/installation/#platform-requirements)
 - you can still access USB ports

-For some SBCs, for example the [RockPi S](https://wiki.radxa.com/RockpiS), you can use the pins on your board with an experimental [periph.io](https://periph.io/) based [modular component](https://github.com/viam-labs/periph_board).

 {{< /alert >}}

-To use your board component, check whether one of the following models supports it.
+## Available models

+To use GPIO pins, you have to add a board component to your machine's configuration.
+Go to your machine's **CONFIGURE** page, and add a model that supports your board.

+The following list shows you the available arm models.
+If your board is not among them, you may be able to to use the pins on your board with an experimental [periph.io](https://periph.io/) based [modular component](https://github.com/viam-labs/periph_board).
+This works for boards such as the [RockPi S](https://wiki.radxa.com/RockpiS).

-For configuration information, click on the model name:
+For additional configuration information, click on the model name:

 {{< tabs >}}
 {{% tab name="viam-server" %}}